File 327 · Open (patron unidentified)

 3. 1980–2022 The monument becomes a tourist curiosity and a conspiracy-theory lightning rod, periodically vandalized.

-4. Jul 6, 2022 An explosion destroys part of the monument; the rest is demolished the same day.
+5. Jul 6, 2022 An explosion destroys part of the monument; the county demolishes the rest the same day.

 Full bibliography.

-1. Elberton Granite Finishing Company and Elberton Granite Museum accounts of the commission and the “R. C. Christian” alias.
+1. Elberton Granite Finishing Company and Elberton Granite Museum accounts of the June 1979 commission, Joe Fendley, Wyatt Martin, and the “R. C. Christian” alias.

-2. Documentation of the monument's inscriptions, languages, and astronomical alignments.
+2. Documentation of the ten guides, the eight modern and four ancient languages, and the solar/polar alignments.

-4. Georgia Bureau of Investigation statements and 2022 news coverage of the bombing and demolition.
+3. Georgia Bureau of Investigation statements and 2022 news coverage (NPR, NBC) of the July 6 bombing and demolition.

 Frequently asked questions.